Der Pass

 Der Pass (English: The Pass) or Pagan Peak is an Austrian-German television crime drama series which premiered on Sky Deutschland on 25 January 2019.
 It was inspired by season 1 of the Danish-Swedish series, Broen | Bron (English:The Bridge).
 Der Pass was co-created by Cyrill Boss and Philipp Stennert, both of whom also direct and write scripts.
 Criminal profiler Alexander Horn advised on aspects of police procedures.
 The action is set largely in the Austria-Germany border area from Traunstein to Salzburg.
 In the first season of eight episodes, two detectives, German Ellie (Julia Jentsch) and Gedeon (Nicholas Ofczarek) from Austria, hunt a serial killer, Gregor (Franz Hartwig), who is using a Krampus mask as a disguise.
 The pilot episode, "Finsternis" (English: "Darkness"), had its world premiere on 21 September 2018 at the Tribeca TV Festival, ahead of the full series broadcast.
 Its Austrian debut was at the Urania Cinema, Vienna, on 15 January 2019, and its German premiere at Gloria-Palast, Munich, on the following day.

 Season 2 of Der Pass, also of eight episodes, commenced broadcasting on 21 January 2022.
 In this season, Ellie and Gedeon investigate when female corpses are found in the border area.
+Their killer Xandi (Dominic Marcus Singer) is protected by his family's business empire.
+A third and final season aired from 4 May 2023.
+Ellie and Gedeon track seemingly unconnected murders by Felix (Felix Kammerer) who is encouraged by Jackl the Knacker-imitator Stefan (August Diehl).